Cuberick-Orion/Bi-Blip4CIR/README.md

 From the perspective of implementation, compared to the original CLIP4Cir codebase, differences are mostly in the following two aspects:

  - we replaced the CLIP image/text encoders to BLIP as defined in `src/blip_modules/`;
- - we involve the reversed queries during training, which are constructed on-the-fly (see codeblocks surrounding `loss_r` in `src/clip_fine_tune.py` and `src/combiner_train.py`).
+ - we involve the reversed queries during training, which are constructed on the fly (see codeblocks surrounding `loss_r` in `src/clip_fine_tune.py, src/combiner_train.py`).

 A brief introduction on the CLIP4Cir codebase is in [CLIP4Cir - Usage](https://github.com/ABaldrati/CLIP4Cir/tree/master#usage).
-Though the structures are mostly preserved, additional modifications are made to the scripts.
+The structures are mostly preserved, though modifications are made to the scripts.

 ## Training

-Our methods is built on top of CLIP4Cir with a two-stage training pipeline, with stage-I being the BLIP text encoder finetuning, and the subsequent stage-II being the combiner training.
+Our method is built on top of CLIP4Cir with a two-stage training pipeline, with stage-I being the BLIP text encoder finetuning, and the subsequent stage-II being the combiner training.

-Experiments are conducted on two standard datasets -- Fashion-IQ and CIRR.
 Please check our paper for details.

 The following configurations are used for training on one NVIDIA A100 80GB, in practice we observe the VRAM usage to be approx. 36G (during training).
 You can also adjust the batch size to lower the VRAM consumption.